 These types of home loans also require larger down payments — some as high as 30% to 50% of the total home cost.

 For typical mortgages, you can borrow with a much smaller down payment, anywhere from 0% to 20%.

 You’ll also need a good credit score or better to prove you’re responsible with credit.
 While a fair credit score won’t completely eliminate your chances, you might get approved for a mortgage with a higher interest rate compared to someone who has excellent credit.

-Types of no-documentation mortgages
+Types of no-doc mortgages